 This two day workshop explored metadata management in longitudinal studies.
-Presentation slides from the event are available below.
+Presentation slides and a report from the event are available below.

 About the event